 \section{Discussion}

-In this work, we have derived a new complementarity relation \eqref{eq:VD} between one-particle visibility and two-particle visibility for bipartite partially entangled Gaussian states.
-This complementarity relation, obtained for continuous variable systems, is reminiscent of a relation obtained for binary-outcome observables in interferometric setups \cite{Jaeger1993,Jaeger1995}.
-There are several novel aspects, however, that differentiate our proposal \eqref{eq:VD} from earlier works \cite{Greenberger1988,Englert1992,Englert1996,Peled2020}.
+In this work, we have derived a complementarity relation \eqref{eq:VD} between one-particle visibility and two-particle visibility for bipartite partially entangled Gaussian states.
+This complementarity relation, obtained for continuous-variable systems, is reminiscent of a relation obtained for binary-outcome observables in interferometric setups \cite{Jaeger1993,Jaeger1995}.
+There are several aspects, however, that differentiate our proposal \eqref{eq:VD} from earlier works \cite{Greenberger1988,Englert1992,Englert1996,Peled2020}.

-First, we have brought to the forefront the fact that the complementarity relation between one-particle visibility and two-particle visibility is one involving only commuting observables.
-This is particularly clear in our derivations because we work only with a single quantum probability distribution $P(k_1,k_2)$ without ``correcting it''.
+First, we have brought to the forefront the fact that the complementarity relation between one-particle visibility and two-particle visibility is one involving only compatible (commuting) observables.
+This is particularly clear in our derivations because we work only with a single quantum probability distribution $P(k_1,k_2)$ without ``correcting it.''

 Second, we have explicitly identified the pair of two-particle quantum observables whose visibilities are combined in order to produce the two-particle visibility \eqref{eq:D}.
-Previous research in two-particle visibility based on so-called ``corrected distribution'' \cite{Jaeger1993,Jaeger1995,Peled2020} did not treat the two-particle visibility with the same mathematical procedure as single-particle visibility, because the former was determined by conditional slicing through two-dimensional distribution, whereas the latter was determined from unconditional (marginal) one-dimensional distribution.
+Previous research in two-particle visibility based on so-called corrected distribution \cite{Jaeger1993,Jaeger1995,Peled2020} did not treat the two-particle visibility with the same mathematical procedure as single-particle visibility, because the former was determined by conditional slicing through two-dimensional distribution, whereas the latter was determined from unconditional (marginal) one-dimensional distribution.
 Here, we employed only marginal distributions for both single-particle and two-particle observables, which restored the symmetry of the mathematical procedures and put the resulting visibilities on equal footing.